pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

                                       qualifiers in the returned class(s).
 The
                                       default behavior is to request qualifiers in returned class(s).
-      -c, --includeclassorigin        Request that server include classorigin in the result.On some WBEM operations, server
+      -c, --include-classorigin       Request that server include classorigin in the result.On some WBEM operations, server
                                       may ignore this option.
       -p, --propertylist <property name>